Economic and Community Development

 Southern Company's financial performance is closely linked to the economic health and prosperity of the geographic locations and communities we serve.
 A growing economy means more jobs and a higher quality of life for the people in our region.

 Community development goes beyond recruiting businesses to our service regions.
 We also work to get communities ready for commerce, which includes educating the work force.
-For example, Alabama Power Executive Vice President Zeke Smith chairs the Alabama Workforce Council, an advisory body comprised of educators and business executives that reviews potential policies, develops innovative educational workforce programming and works to foster collaboration between government, industry and educational institutions concerning matters related to workforce development in the state of Alabama.
+For example, Alabama Power Vice President of Charitable Giving, Myla Calhoun, serves on the Alabama Workforce Council, an advisory body comprised of educators and business executives that reviews potential policies, develops innovative educational workforce programming and works to foster collaboration between government, industry and educational institutions concerning matters related to workforce development in the state of Alabama.